FHA Streamline Refinance

 In a sweeping guideline update, in April 2011, the FHA abolished verification for practically everything on an FHA Streamline Refinance mortgage application.
 Now, as written in the FHA's official mortgage guidelines, the mortgage approval process for an FHA Streamline Refinance says :

-- Income verification is not required with an FHA Streamline Refinance
+- Income verification is not required by an FHA Streamline Refinance

-- Credit score verification is not required with an FHA Streamline Refinance
+- Credit score verification is not required by an FHA Streamline Refinance